 Offender Movement: All offender movement is controlled within CSP.
-CSP Incentive Levels One, Two and Three offenders are restrained any time they are outside of their cell.
-A minimum of two officers conduct all escorts, and a pat search will be conducted prior to all movement.
+A pat search will be conducted prior to all movement.
 Offenders will be pat searched and electronically scanned prior to individual or group movement out of the unit.
-All CSP offenders can be subjected to random strip searches as deemed necessary.
-Administrative Segregation offenders will be strip searched by CSP officers utilizing the Universal Restraints at all times.
+All CCF/CSP offenders can be subjected to random strip searches as deemed necessary.

-New Arrivals: New arrivals will be processed through CSP intake/receiving area.
-All offenders are required to complete the orientation process, which includes submitting to a UA.
-Following the completion of the orientation, you will be moved to your assigned cell at CSP.
+New Arrivals: New arrivals will be processed through the CCF/CSP intake/receiving area.
+All offenders are required to complete the orientation process, which may include submitting to a UA.
+Following the completion of the orientation, you will be moved to your assigned cell at CCF/CSP.

-Cell Assignments: Cell and unit/pod assignment changes will be made after review and approval by the following individuals: living unit specialist, living unit supervisor, assigned Case Manager and the intelligence unit lieutenant.
+Cell Assignments: Cell and unit/pod assignment changes will be made after review and approval by unit supervisor.